Weak equilibria of a mean-field market model under asymmetric information: Meyer-Zheng space

-then the laws of the processes are tight on $\mathcal{M}([0,T],\R)$ and any limit point is the law of a process which has a \cadlag version.
-The term $V^{n}_T(A^n)$ stands for the \emph{conditional variance of $A^n$ with respect to $\mathbb{G}^n$}, that is defined as
+then the laws of the processes are tight on $\mathcal{M}([0,T],\R)$ and any limit point is the law of a process admitting a \cadlag version.
+The term $V^{n}_T(A^n)$ in \eqref{eqn: Kurtz condition} stands for the \emph{conditional variance of $A^n$ with respect to $\mathbb{G}^n$}, defined as

-where the supremum is taken over all partitions $\Delta$ of the time interval $[0,t$] (we denote by $N_\Delta$ the number of elements in the partition $\Delta$).
+for $t\in[0,T]$, where the supremum is taken over all partitions $\Delta$ of the time interval $[0,t]$, denoting by $N_\Delta$ the number of elements in the partition $\Delta$.